rakutentech/leofs_docs/s3_client.rst

   p metadata.to_hash

-Uploading to LeoFS using multi-part
+Uploading to LeoFS using multipart
 """""""""""""""""""""""""""""""""""

 .. code-block:: ruby